LITS Resource Center

 Last updated: August 15, 2023

-What is a Team Drive ?
+What is a Google Shared Drive ?

-Google Team Drives are shared spaces where teams can easily store, search, and access their files anywhere, from any device.
+Google Shared Drives are shared spaces where teams can easily store, search, and access their files anywhere, from any device.

-Unlike files in My Drive, files in Team Drive belong to the team instead of an individual.
-Even if members leave, the files stay exactly where they are so your team can continue to share information and get work done.
+Files in a Shared Drive belong to the team instead of an individual.
+Even if members leave, the files stay exactly where they are so the team can continue to access the drive's contents.

 - Add Files and Folders - Learn how to create folders and add and open files.

 - Organize Files - Find instructions for how to move, delete, restore, and search for files.